Hemel Hempstead: Public art

 The new town centre contains several sculptures by notable artists from the 1950s, including a 1955 stone mural by sculptor Alfred Gerrard entitled Stages in the Development of Man.
-There is also the Rock & Rollers sculpture created by the French artist Hubert Yencess, which originally stood outside Bank Court but has been moved to the water gardens, and a fountain called Water Play.
+There is also the Rock & Rollers sculpture, created by the French artist, Hubert Yencess, which originally stood outside Bank Court but has been moved to the water gardens; there is a fountain called Water Play.

 The mosaic tiled map of the Hemel Hempstead district was designed by the artist Rowland Emett and is located on the side of the tiered car park in the Marlowes.
-Erected in 1960, it is grade-2 listed building.
+Erected in 1960, it is grade-II listed building.

-A concrete and glass rainbow sculpture, Residents' Rainbow, by Californian artist Colin Lambert, was installed in the Marlowes in 1993.
+A concrete and glass rainbow sculpture, Residents' Rainbow by Californian artist Colin Lambert, was installed in the Marlowes in 1993.
 The ceramic rainbow tiling was replaced with a glass mosaic by artist Gary Drostle in 2010.
 Nearby is a 3D map of 1940s Hemel.

 In 2008, an abstract stone sculpture by Timothy Shutter, entitled A Point for Reflection, was unveiled outside the Riverside Shopping Centre.

 A series of 33-feet-high blue steel arches, called the Phoenix Gateway, is located on the roundabout closest to the Hemel Hempstead junction of the M1 motorway.
 The concept behind the installation was to help regenerate the town after the Buncefield fire with a striking piece of commercial art.
 It was funded by the East of England Development Agency.

+Theatre

+The Dacorum Pavilion

+The Dacorum Pavilion was a theatre and performance venue and a 1960s structure, which was sited on the Marlowes, just in front of the library.
+It was an entertainment venue that hosted emerging and internationally famous acts between the 1960s and 1990s.
+The venue was closed and was demolished in 2002.
+According to local media reports, Dacorum Borough Council decided it was "becoming increasingly unsuitable to meet the leisure needs of the local community."
+A memorial service was held on the tenth anniversary of its closure.
+The Forum, Hemel's new council, library and voluntary services hub built on the former Pavilion site opened its doors to the public on 16 January 2013.

+The Hemel Hempstead Theatre Company

+Originally known as The Hemel Hempstead Operatic and Dramatic Society, The Hemel Hempstead Theatre Company has operated since 1925.
+Over the years, the company has performed in a number of locations, including the Luxor Cinemas in the Marlowes and St. John's Hall at 72 St. John's Road, which had been built in 1930 as extension of the nearby St. John's Church.
+The first-ever theatrical performance at St. John's Hall was given by the Theatre Company in April 1932.
+HHTC purchased the St. John's Hall building in 1997 and renamed it the Boxmoor Playhouse.
+Holding up to 200 seats, the Playhouse is the largest theatre in the town.

+Each year, the Company stages a variety of productions, including plays, musicals and pantomimes.
+Due to the flexibility of the space, the company also holds social events such as quiz nights, creative workshops and cabaret evenings.